Power REIT: Why David Should Defeat Goliath

 4. An additional $14 Million in dispositions have been identified by Pittsburgh and West Virginia Railway but have not been recorded by Norfolk Southern in the Transactions Account.

-5. If the Court determines a Norfolk Southern default has occurred, under Section 11, Pittsburgh and West Virginia Railway is also entitled terminate the Lease and to "such machinery, equipment, supplies, motive power, rolling stock and cash as will be sufficient to enable Lessor to operate the demised property for a period of one year after the return thereof….".
+5. If the Court determines a Norfolk Southern default has occurred, under Section 11, Pittsburgh and West Virginia Railway is also entitled to terminate the Lease and to "such machinery, equipment, supplies, motive power, rolling stock and cash as will be sufficient to enable Lessor to operate the demised property for a period of one year after the return thereof…."
 A key variable in determining the amount owed to Pittsburgh and West Virginia Railway would require analysis of Wheeling & Lake Erie Railway Company's detailed financial statements.

 6. If the Court rules Norfolk Southern has defaulted, the entire property reverts back to Pittsburgh and West Virginia Railway.
 The rental established of $915,000 per year was established in 1962 and does not escalate and is likely significantly below the current market value.

 7. What Pittsburgh and West Virginia Railway could actually lease the property for in today's market is speculative.
 Norfolk Southern and Wheeling & Lake Erie Railway have refused to provide operational and income data to Pittsburgh and West Virginia Railway (also a potential default based on a failure to comply with a contractual right contained in the lease that allows Pittsburgh and West Virginia Railway to inspect the books and records of Norfolk Southern).

 However, based upon discussions with railroad consultants, a generic valuation range may be in the range of $1 Million per track mile.
 Pittsburgh and West Virginia Railway has a total of 131.59 track miles.
 Note that in recent years, Wheeling & Lake Erie Railway has experienced significant traffic growth as a result of Marcellus Shale activity.

 8. One could speculatively project that with either a new or renewed lease, annual revenues to Pittsburgh and West Virginia Railway would be between $5 Million to $10 Million per annum.
 That projected valuation does not include potential mineral rights on Pittsburgh and West Virginia Railway land.